 You will need to discuss this with Allianz directly.
-Allianz provides the ticket insurance available on our websites.
+Allianz provided the ticket insurance that was available on our websites.
 You can contact them via email at Ticketmaster@allianz-assistance.com.au.

 What if my event is cancelled or postponed due to Coronavirus COVID-19?

 If your event has been cancelled, there’s nothing you need to do.
 We’ll get in touch with you directly with more information.

 If your event has been rescheduled, we are working with the event organiser to identify new dates and we will contact you as soon as we have confirmation and more information on this.

 What is being done at venues to minimise the risk of spreading Covid-19?